Section Six: 1 2 3 4 5 6 7

 The reason why we set up sections in our Word document is so that each section can be formatted separately.
 We want one header on the even pages and a different header on the odd pages.
 We want to put the words "Fairy Tales" in one header and the name of the story in the other.
 However, we don't want anything at all on the first page of each story, where the title is.
 To do that we need a few more section breaks.

 The section breaks you have used so far have been Next Page ones.
-These
+These will

-except it doesn't insert a new page.
+insert a new page.

 To set up a Continuous Section Break, move your cursor to the bottom of page 2 of your Cendrillon story (page 1 will have the Cendrillon title at the top).
 Position your cursor on the last line of this page, as in the image below: